 I experience this issue daily.
 I assume that, for a large company, the savings they get from excluding existing customers could be insignificant.
 Still, the impact on the brand should be a good enough reason to follow the best practices for remarketing.

-Some marketers argue that this strategy aims to target existing customers in order to turn them into repeat buyers.
+Some marketers argue that this strategy targets existing customers to turn them into repeat buyers.
 This approach is certainly valid, but it requires highly targeted ads that are personalized to promote not only different products from those recently purchased but also items that complement or upgrade the original purchases.

 Remarketing vs. Remarketing

-Remarketing and retargeting are usually used as synonyms, with the two words having the same meaning.
-In particular, Google Campaigns, regardless of the platform (Search, Display, or YouTube) are usually called remarketing, while the equivalent campaigns on M<eta (Facebook and Instagram) are called retargeting.
+Remarketing and retargeting are frequently used as synonyms, with similar meanings.
+In particular, Google Campaigns, regardless of the platform (Search, Display, or YouTube), are usually called remarketing, while the equivalent campaigns on Meta (Facebook and Instagram) are called retargeting.